 Behaviour was also discussed in the qualitative studies identified.
-Coomber, Hayley, Giorgi, & Miller (2017) whose focus group participants were exposed to pictorial and graphic warnings reported that the warnings would not make them stop drinking, stating it was an activity they did not want to give up.
+The high quality focus group study by Coomber (2017) exposing participants to pictorial and graphic warnings reported that the warnings would not make them stop drinking, stating drinking was an activity they did not want to give up.
 However, participants reported the warnings would make them 'think twice' about drinking too much or 'slow down' or reduce their consumption.
 They reported that conversations about the warnings were more likely to be 'banter' and 'light-hearted' than serious conversations.
 Women were less likely to report this approach, but discussion would still be minimal.
 In this study only two warnings (one graphic and one pictorial) were focussed on pregnancy and the rest focussed on other health consequences of alcohol consumption (cancer, death, brain damage, injury).

-In Dossou et al. (2017) study on the mandated French pictogram, the majority of participants reported that the warnings were not effective in changing behaviour.
+In Dossou et al. (2017) study introduced in Section 4.2.2 on the mandated French pictogram, the majority of participants reported that the warnings were not effective in changing behaviour.
 Participants reported overexposure to warnings generally and the lack of noticeability (size, location, marketing environment) as reasons why they considered the pictogram ineffective.

 Using text warnings available on international products, Jones and Gregory (2010) reported that in their focus groups these warnings were unlikely to influence participants in reducing alcohol consumption.
-Participants highlighted the warnings were not relevant to their personal situations, or that they contained information they already knew (noted, though not universally accepted in the case of pregnancy warning).
+Participants highlighted the warnings were not relevant to their personal situations, or that they contained information they already knew.
+Though others noted that some women were not aware of the risk of drinking during pregnancy.